Using the AVR ISP mkII (USB) to burn the bootloader on MacOS X

 To burn a bootloader onto an ATMEGA8 microcontroller now, hook up the AVR ISP mkII to an USB port of your computer, connect the Arduino board with the new microcontroller installed to an external power supply (you may need to set the jumper correctly) and connect the ISP to the Arduino board's ISP port.
 The LED on the ISP should light green if everything is hooked up correctly, otherwise, re-check all connections or try unplugging and re-plugging the ISP cable into the Arduino board.

 If the light is green, double-click burn-bootloader-usb.command or execute it from a shell.
 You should now see some messages flying by.
 Check them for any errors.
-If no errors occured, the bootloader is now burned into the microcontroller.
+If no errors occurred, the bootloader is now burned into the microcontroller.
 To check, connect a LED between digital pin 13 and GND and press the reset button.
 The LED should flicker briefly.

 I noticed that sometimes, avrdude can't find the AVR ISP mkII even though it's connected.
 In that case, rebooting usually solves the problem.